Ninety percent of world-class athletes use chiropractic.

 Professional and Olympic-level athletes use chiropractic to prevent injury, speed recovery, and improve athletic performance potential.
 You can, too.
 Chiropractors with special training in biomechanics, sports injuries and athletic performance have a unique approach to the care they provide.
 They focus on:

 - Small changes with big results.
 “Small changes to the biomechanics of an elite athlete can have big results.
 I take into consideration their training schedule, competition schedule and find a good time to implement changes.”—Lisa Goodman, D.C.

 - Ongoing collaboration.
 “It’s important to work as a team player.
 When I am working with an athlete I always try to make sure I’m on the same page as their coach and other health-care providers.”—Michael Tunning, D.C.

 Sports chiropractors understand athletes.
 They work with you to help you achieve your goals through sports therapy, sports rehabilitation, and performance training.
 Schedule with one of our certified sports performance experts today!

 What is chiropractic?
 How does it work?

-your first visit, you will receive at thorough assessment of your nerves, muscles, bones and joints.
+During your first visit , you will receive a thorough assessment of your nerves, muscles, bones and joints.
 That assessment will inform everything we do to relieve your pain and get you moving toward wellness.
+And don’t worry—if we aren’t able to help you, we’ll connect you with a health-care provider who can.
 Chiropractic is a type of health care that focuses on the bones, nerves, and muscles of the body.
 The word “chiropractic” means “to be done by hand,” and it’s that hands-on approach to health care that defines chiropractic.

 Chiropractors use their hands to safely and specifically adjust joints in the spine and other parts of the body.
 Chiropractic adjustments reduce pain, restore proper nerve function, and improve mobility.
 In addition to adjustments, chiropractors may also provide soft tissue therapies, lifestyle recommendations, fitness coaching and nutritional advice.
 Their goal is to improve your health without drugs or surgery.
 Chiropractors are primary care professionals for spinal health and well-being.
 This means they are licensed doctors that specialize in the bones, nerves and muscles of the body.